Travel by Bus from Arequipa to Piura

-Why book Arequipa to Piura bus with redBus?
+Why book a Arequipa to Piura bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Arequipa to Piura.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Arequipa to Piura.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The name Arequipa comes from the quechua word “ari-que-pay”, that refers to a legend about the inca Mayta Cápac; in the legend his subjects, impressed by the beauty of the place, asked him to stay and the inca answered: “yes, stay” (ari-que-pay).In the inca period the incas left the Arequipa territory in search of new places to conquer.
 The official foundation of the city took place in 1540, by the Spanish who arrived there to take advantage of the mines of the area in the colonial period.The city prospered quickly due to its advisable location in the mining transit path, becoming the most important commercial city, and standing out for its loyalty to the Spanish crown.During the republic, Arequipa was the place where concentrated most of the uprisings and social and political conflicts, what (later on time) would deserve its title of “Hero city of the free people of Arequipa”.
 Nowadays the city of Arequipa is one of the metropolis of higher economic, cultural and touristic importance inside the country.

 Piura was one of the first cities to be founded by Spanish in Latin America, in this case by Francisco Pizarro in 1532.
 The name of Piura comes from the word “Pirhua” that in quechua means barn or supply storehouse.
 In times Piura was a storehouse base to quechua inhabitants.
 It’s also known as “the carob tree city”, due to its leafy vegetation in the summer rainy season.
 Numerous ethnic groups have lived in Piura throughout History; among those settlers, the tallanes, vicus and yungas stand out.